 STAFF: The overall site design and land uses are compatible with the existing and future development of the area.
-Buildings and parking lots will meet all required setbacks.
+Appropriate landscape buffering and screening will be provided to screen adjacent properties.
+The proposed parking lot will meet all required setbacks.